Chinedu Obasi: Second spell at AIK

 On 26 July 2017, AIK announced they had signed Obasi.
 He joined the squad on 1 August and was under contract the remainder of the 2017 season.

 Bolton Wanderers

-On 3 March 2018, he moved to English club Bolton Wanderers following a successful trial spell.
+On 3 March 2018, Obasi moved to English club Bolton Wanderers following a successful trial spell.
 On 24 May 2018, Bolton confirmed that Obasi would leave the club on 30 June when his contract came to an end.
 He played no matches for Bolton due to lacking match fitness, never becoming fit enough to play for the team.

 Elfsborg

 On 12 August 2018, Obasi signed with IF Elfsborg in Allsvenskan, Sweden's first tier, for the remainder of the season.

 Third spell at AIK

 On 21 January 2019 it was announced that Obasi had signed a one-year deal with AIK, his third spell at the Stockholm club.

 International career

 Norway naturalization persuasion

 Obasi was offered the chance to represent the Norway national football team during his club career in Norway and Obasi stated that: "I don't regret dumping Norway to play for Nigeria, back then at Lyn Oslo with Mikel John Obi, I was encouraged to naturalize to receive a Norwegian passport and become a Norwegian, the Football Association of Norway wanted me to play for the Norway national football team at that time and I must confess I gave it a thought for a long time, I had already played for Nigeria in one of their friendly matches which was one of the deciding factors in my final choice, I love Nigeria and I was well received by the senior players in Super Eagles, I had to walk up to them in Norway's Football Association of Norway and say no".